-WYSIWYG stands for What-You-See-Is-What-You-Get.
+WYSIWYG is the abbreviation for What-You-See-Is-What-You-Get.
 It is a concept developed at Xerox PARC; it means that the display on screen corresponds to the printed sheet of paper – a quite radical idea in the early days of desktop computing.
-According to Wikipedia the expression was “coined by John Seybold and popularized at Xerox PARC during the late 1970s.”
+According to Wikipedia the expression was “coined by John Seybold and popularized at Xerox PARC during the late 1970s.” – According to Alan Kay it was Charles Simony, who introduced the term.

 Quite possible that John Seybold knew the song.

-[Update 26-Apr-2017] I do not what to push this over the edge, but the following lines are kind of intriguing as well if you switch the context back to computing:
+[Update 26-Apr-2017] I do not what to push this over the edge, but the following lines are kind of intriguing as well, once you switch the context back to computing:

 No-one’s been disappointed yet – success rate, ease of use